Deepan-Karmakar/p5.js-tutorial/Processing-syntax-conversion.md

 ```

 ####Converting a Processing sketch to Processing-JS

+Here are two examples of sketches that have been converted from Processing to Processing-JS.
+The changes made are shown in the comments, all the other lines remained the same.

 ```javascript
 /**
  * This example can be found in the Processing examples package